 How to check and measure leaf chain wear

-Although important, a visual inspection of the chain will only spot a few of the potential problems that can affect the safe working of a leaf chain.
-On its own, an inspection is unlikely to indicate whether the chain is worn through normal use.
+Although important, a visual inspection of the leaf chain will only spot a few of the potential problems that can affect the safe working of a leaf chain.
+On its own, an inspection is unlikely to indicate whether the leaf chain is worn through normal use.
 The only way to be sure how much wear has taken place, and therefore whether the leaf chain is safe to use, is by measuring the chain.

 Before going out and measuring a leaf chain, it’s important to recognise that like any set of components made of metal, a leaf chain will stretch slightly under load and will return to its normal length once that load is removed.
 This means that if you are measuring for wear, you will get different results if you measure the chain under load or without load.